Published on: October 15, 2023

 100 m sprint road for children

-Children need a chance to develop their capability to cope with the pressure and hardships gradually.
+Children need a chance to develop their capability to to cope with the pressure and hardships gradually.
 As responsible adults, do we allow them to?
 In most cases, adults blanketed under their own matters have very little time for children to actually help them through their turmoil.
-Very often we land up removing the threat of danger to keep our children safe but along with it goes all the other experiences needed for development of a healthy approach towards life itself.
+Very often, we end up removing the threat of danger to keep our children safe, but along with it, we take away experiences needed for developing a healthy approach toward life itself.

-Teaching our children to focus on marks, only to gain admissions in the desired institutes does nothing better than satisfy our egoist need to boast before friends and colleagues of goals reached and targets achieved.
-To quote Einstein, “An exaggerated competitive attitude is inculcated into the student, who is trained to worship acquisitive success as a preparation for his future.”
+Teaching our children to focus solely on marks to gain admissions to desired institutes often serves only to satisfy our own egos.
+As Einstein aptly stated, “An exaggerated competitive attitude is inculcated into the student, who is trained to worship acquisitive success as a preparation for his future.”

 JBCN International School Borivali